Information about sexual diversity and identity, and where to get help if you want to come out or need advice.

 What is sexual orientation?

 Sexual orientation means your sexuality and who you are mainly sexually attracted to.
-Your sexual orientation could be heterosexual, gay, lesbian, bi-sexual or another orientation (see HealthLinkBC for more on sexual orientation).
+Your sexual orientation could be heterosexual, gay, lesbian, bi-sexual or another orientation.

 What is gender identity?